akinama3/dotfiles/README.md

 ### 3. Install Vim Plugins for Vim

-Requirement Vim version is below.
+Conformation NeoVim version is below.

 ```
-vim ~> 7.3 (~> patch 885)
+neovim ~> 0.2.2
 ```

-You should install vim plugings via NeoBundle.
+You should install vim plugings via dein.vim.
 You try to install as following sequence.

-* Execute vim command
+* Execute nvim command and automatically install with dein.vim
 ```
-% vim
+% nvim
 ```

-* Install vim plugins by "NeoBundle" Command(You must be in normal mode)
+* Manual install plugins by "dein.vim"
 ```
-:NeoBundleInstall
+:call dein#install()
 ```

 If you wait a minute, the plugins will be installed.